“Why Isn’t My Financial Advisory Firm Showing Up on Google?”. This is a top question we are asked.

 21. Local Searches:

-Google often places Google+ Local results above the “normal” organic SERPs.
+Google often places local results above the “normal” organic SERPs.

-We also suggest advisors include their company location as keywords in titles, headers, and overall website content to drive organic visitor traffic (even if the business functions nation-wide or world-wide).
+We suggest advisors include their company location as keywords in titles, headers, and overall website content to drive organic visitor traffic (even if the business functions nation-wide or worldwide).
+Setting up and optimizing your Advisory Firm’s Google My Business Page will also help you rank higher locally.

 22. Google News Box: